Skip to contents

 selected_clusts

-A list of integer vectors; each vector contains the indices of one of the selected clusters.
+A named list of integer vectors; each vector contains the indices of the features in one of the selected clusters.

 selected_feats